 “Congratulations!
 Your child has been selected to receive an award.
 Please join us for a ceremony on Tuesday, as Lila is recognized for… Alertness.”

 You think you’re done with your holiday prep.
 You’ve baked.
 You’ve shopped.
 You’ve even wrapped.
 You have done the impossible- you’ve finished Christmas a full week ahead of time.
 You pat yourself on the back for a job well done and prepare yourself for a blissful evening drinking a glass of wine and watching “Love Actually” one more time.

 And then you get a sweet little note from your child’s lovely teacher (and I mean that.
-She is SO wonderful), asking that you send twenty identical wrapped gifts to school the day after tomorrow.
+She is SO wonderful), asking that you send twenty identical kindergarten class gifts to school the day after tomorrow.
 And since said teacher is seriously SO wonderful, you decide to oblige her one last request.